gary003/rest_api_nodejs_typescript/README.md

 - Having docker(v27+) & docker-compose(v2.20) installed

   !!
-If your user is not in the sudoers group, you might need to do some steps with sudo !!
+If your user is not in the sudoers group, you might get some troubles launching the tests !!

+- No .env needed .
+Since this is a portfolio, no .env was created

 ## Git Installation